DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Conclusions, Limitations, and Future work

 Lastly, we test dependence on the precision of the text prompt given by the user.
 As Figure \ref{fig:ablation_chair} shows, the description does not need to be very precise, as long as it matches the object.
 This is clear as the prompt is used only in the DDS loss and primarily serves to provide the global context for this object's shape.

-\section{Conclusions, Limitations and Future work}
+\section{Conclusions, Limitations, and Future work}

 Dragging 3D mesh vertices in space has been used in practice to provide the fine control that designers seek in shape design.
-For dense meshes this poses the problem of having to automatically determine how all other vertices should change.
-Pre-trained large scale image models incorporate vast knowledge about the appearance of shapes in the real world.
-Recovering very specific shapes from this generalized knowledge is very challenging.
-Tapping into this knowledge for fine level mesh editing is the challenge we have successfully addressed in this work.
+For dense meshes, this poses the problem of how to automatically determine the change in all other vertices. \tibilm{Our deformation method leverages these large-scale models while providing the user with simple and intuitive shape control for natural and smooth-looking results.
+In this work, we unravel interesting experimental insights on how 2D large-scale models can be used to learn local and global 3D geometric features. }

-Our method has a few limitations.
-As with most mesh based methods, the quality of the triangulation can affect the result.
-The run-time of the algorithm is large compared to traditional mesh deformation methods, but is still aligned with other optimizations based on similar kinds of losses.
-In future work, we will look at ways to speed up the optimization.
-Our deformation method requires a simple prompt to accompany the rest of the constraints.
+Some limitations of our method along with potential extensions are: As with most mesh-based methods, the quality of the triangulation can affect the result.
+Our deformation method requires a prompt, albeit a simple prompt to accompany the rest of the constraints.
 This is easy to provide and in the future, we could use automatic prompting~\cite{luo2023scalable3dcaption}.
-Our method still has some issues dealing with very large deformations.
-The DDS loss is very noisy and is not sensitive to small geometric artifacts.
-These artifacts are usually corrected by the ARAP loss, but large deformations rely more on the DDS loss and as a consequence may experience geometric artifacts.
+Diffusion model inference time can be relatively slow.
+There are emerging 2D generative models that are much faster.
+So in future work, we will look at ways to incorporate these advances in diffusion model inference speeds.